Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Preliminaries

-Although deep learning has shown dominate prediction performance in various domains~\cite{lecun2015deep}, such as computer vision, natural language processing, recommendation, etc, the predictions of deep learning models are revealed to be overconfident and miscalibrated~\cite{guo2017calibration}.
-Overconfident predictions may do harm to the accuracy, robustness and reliability of the deep learning model.
-Therefore, it is imperative to characterize the uncertainty of the deep learning models~\cite{kendall2017uncertainties,abdar2021review}.

-To formalize, the propensity probability is well-calibrated if the propensity probability equals the correctness ratio of the available ratings~\cite{kull2017beta}.
-For example, if the model predicts the propensity be $0.95$, the ground-truth is expected to have $95\%$ of the ratings been available.
-Then, the miscalibration can be measured by the expected calibration error (ECE), the expectation of the coverage probability difference of the prediction intervals.
-In practice, we partition the range of the cumulative probability into $n$ bins with the same space and sum up the value of every bin via:
+To formalize, the propensity score is well-calibrated if it equals the correctness ratio of the available conversion labels~\cite{kull2017beta}.
+For instance, if the propensity estimation model $g_\phi$ outputs 100 predictions, each with a confidence (i.e., uncalibrated propensity score) of 0.95, then 95\% of the conversion labels are expected to be available.
+We define perfect calibration of propensity estimation as:

+where $\hat{p}$ is the output of $g_\phi$.
+Miscalibration can be measured by the Expected Calibration Error (ECE), which is the expectation of the coverage probability difference of the prediction intervals.
+In practice, we partition propensity predictions into $M$ bins of equal width and calculate the weighted sum of all bins via:
-where $\xi$ and $\hat{\xi}$ are the expected confidence and the probability that the intervals covers the true data samples.